| Home | Manuscripts | Top-10 Lists | Rarities | Search |

 There is a Complete Sherlock Holmes Collection 5-DVD set for people who want a good deal on all 14 Rathbone movies.
 The Blu-ray version is not significantly better than the DVD version, so get the DVD set unless the Blu-ray is almost the same price.

-Although not a movie, this new vision of Holmes in present-day London truly captures the sense and spirit of the Conan Doyle stories and characters.
+Although not a movie, this newer vision of Holmes in present-day London truly captures the sense and spirit of the Conan Doyle stories and characters, especially in Season One.
 Sherlockians will delight in the clever use of elements from the originals, while casual viewers will enjoy the fast-paced modern mysteries and adventures.
 Benedict Cumberbatch and Martin Freeman dazzle as Holmes and Watson.
 The two discs feature all three original uncut UK BBC episodes, which are each 8 minutes longer than the abridged versions shown by PBS in the USA.
 See my 2010 review of Sherlock: Season One for details on the disc Extras.
 The Blu-ray has the same content but in 1080i.
-Like the CSI TV series, some material might be too mature for children. ($34.98 SRP; Amazon US listing $14.37 DVD, Blu-ray/Multi-Format $20.95).
+Like the CSI TV series, some material might be too mature for children. ($34.98 SRP; Amazon US listing $9.00 DVD, Blu-ray/Multi-Format $11.48).

-If instead you want a Victorian Holmes from the big screen, consider getting the 2010 release of the Robert Downey, Jr. Sherlock Holmes movie or my 2009 pick of Murder by Decree.
+If instead you want a Victorian Holmes from the big screen, consider getting the 2010 release of the Robert Downey, Jr. Sherlock Holmes movie or the 2025 Special Edition Blu-ray of Murder by Decree.

 Peter E. Blau produces Scuttlebutt from the Spermaceti Press, a monthly newsletter that is available in printed form or for free online via his Scuttlebutt web page.
 The newsletter of the Sherlock Holmes Society of London, The District Messenger, is available free via email or online at the SHSL District Messenger webpage.